elsampsa/valkka-examples/docs/index.rst

    :description: A python programming library for building opensource video surveillance, management and analysis programs with Qt
    :keywords: opensource, python, video surveillance, video management, video analysis, machine vision, qt

-Valkka is a python programming library for creating video surveillance and management solutions for linux desktop in local area / virtual private networks.
+*Valkka is a python media streaming framework*

+You can use it to create intelligent video surveillance solutions in Linux.

 *Some highlights of Valkka*